If you have questions other than these, feel free to call (202)885-7378, email email@example.com, or stop by the office in MGC 273.

 There are two training opportunities for new tutors.
 Trainings are normally held on Saturdays from 10 am-4 pm (9 am-4 pm for FWS students).

 - DC Reads 101: Role and responsibilities as a DC Reads tutor

 - Partnership history and requirements

 - Group Sessions

 If you want to get compensated for traveling:

 - As a FWS student, you can log one hour of travel time per day of tutoring.

-- As a volunteer, you can register for a car sharing account with the DC Reads account.
+- As a FWS and volunteer student, you can register with DC Reads car sharing account to use a Maven vehicle.
 Ask your TL or a DC Reads office staff member for more details.

 To become a community partner site, email email@example.com.
 Generally, it is a six-month process, so please call a semester before you would like to become a DC Reads partner site.

 You will have a Financial Aid package indicating your award, visible in your portal.